1 - Understand the UEBA Alert Types

 Indicator Alert Type Description

-Abnormal File Access Non-Standard Hours A user has accessed a file at an abnormal time.
+Abnormal File Access Time Non-Standard Hours A user has accessed a file at an abnormal time.

 Abnormal File Access Permission Change Mass Permission Changes A user changed multiple share permissions.